d3plus/d3plus-axis/README.md

 <a name="Axis.outerBounds"></a>

 #### Axis.outerBounds()
-If called after the elements have been drawn to DOM, will returns the outer bounds of the legend content.
+If called after the elements have been drawn to DOM, will returns the outer bounds of the axis content.

 **Kind**: static method of <code>[Axis](#Axis)</code>
 **Example**